In Malawi, safe spaces helping to end child marriage

 Now, Emily is working toward making enough money to cover the fees herself.
 "I will just have to work hard in my business to support myself,” she says,

 In 2021, 68,960 women and girls accessed services through safe spaces, including sexual and reproductive health, psychosocial support and counselling.
 This included 23,640 girls and young women attending the safe space mentoring programme, who gained new skills and strategies to target sexual and gender-based violence.
-More than 700 child marriages were followed up, resulting in 60 percent of these being annulled and the girls were returning to school.
+More than 700 child marriages were followed up, resulting in 60 percent of these being annulled and the girls returning to school.

 By Joseph Scott.
 Original article published by UNFPA.